aravindg250/pythomEmailAlert/README.md

-# Python Email Alert
+# Python-Email-Alert
 ##### This program was built so that when run, it will send an email to the specified address in the program.
+It can also be used to send SMS messages to phone numbers.
+Carrier rates may apply and messages may be delayed.
+T-Mobile, as far as testing goes, has had the fastest results in receiving messages.
 ## How I built this?
 ##### This program was built with Python and SMTP Library.